killbill/killbill-accertify-plugin/README.md

 </transactions>
 ```

-By default, the plugin simply calls Accertify and store the response.
+By default, the plugin simply calls Accertify and stores the response.
 Automatic rejection of the payments needs to be enabled on a per payment plugin basis.

 For example, if the plugins `killbill-cybersource`, `killbill-paypal-express` and `killbill-bitpay` are installed and you want to reject only payments going to CyberSource and PayPal, specify: